Rahman (actor): Malayalam films

 In 1987, he starred in I. V. Sasi's family drama Ithrayum Kaalam and Sathyan Anthikad directorial Gaayathridevi Ente Amma along with Seema.
 His next release was Aankiliyude Tharattu which was also dubbed into Tamil language.
-His first release of 1988 was Moonnam Pakkam, sentimental drama film directed by Padmarajan and then Mukthi by I. V. Sasi.
-Then, he played dual role in thriller film Charithram which was commercially andcriticallly appreciated.
+His first release of 1988 was Moonnam Pakkam, a sentimental drama film directed by Padmarajan and then Mukthi by I. V. Sasi.
+Then, he played dual roles in the thriller film Charithram which was commercially and critically appreciated.
 Then, he acted in Kaalal Pada along with Jayaram and Suresh Gopi.
 He acted in the films of almost all the major Malayalam directors at that time including Padmarajan, Bharathan, and I. V. Sasi.
 He was absent from the Malayalam film industry in the early 1990s as he concentrated on Tamil and Telugu films.

-He had only one release in Malayalam during 1990, which was Veena Meettiya Vilangukal directed by Cochin Haneefa.
+He had only one release in Malayalam during 1990, Veena Meettiya Vilangukal directed by Cochin Haneefa.
 After a long absence, he acted in Mazhavilkoodaram, King Soloman and Hitlist during the early 1990s.
-After another interval, he came back with the movie Dreams, playing the role of a police officer.
+He came back with the movie Dreams, playing the role of a police officer.
 In 2004, he acted in Black, alongside Mammootty.
-After Black, during 2005 and 2006 he acted in films such as Rajamanikyam, Mahasamudram and Bhargavacharitham Moonam Khandam.
-He had four Malayalam film releases in 2007, which are the lead roles in Abraham & Lincoln and Nanma, along with Kalabhavan Mani.
-And, he acted in director Kamal's film Goal and Ranjith's Rock & Roll In 2008, he did a cameo role in Veruthe oru Bharya.
+During 2005 and 2006 he acted in films such as Rajamanikyam, Mahasamudram and Bhargavacharitham Moonam Khandam.
+He had four Malayalam film releases in 2007, Abraham & Lincoln and Nanma, along with Kalabhavan Mani.
+He then acted in director Kamal's film Goal and Ranjith's Rock & Roll.
+In 2008, he did a cameo role in Veruthe oru Bharya.
 In 2009, he acted in Moss & Cat, directed by Fazil with Dileep as his co-star and Bharya Onnu Makkal Moonnu.

 Rahman then appeared in the film Kerala Cafe, in the segment titled "Island Express", under the director Shankar RamaKrishnan.
-Musafir, produced by Pramod Pappan, was one of Rahman's biggest productions and most expensive ventures to date.
+Musafir, produced by Pramod Pappan, is one of Rahman's biggest productions and most expensive ventures to date.
 Then in 2011, he acted in Traffic, a multi-narrative road thriller film written by his friends Bobby and Sanjay.
 His next theatrical release was Manjadikuru written and directed by Anjali Menon.
 In 2012, he acted in Bachelor Party, a gangster drama film directed by Amal Neerad.

-He was then seen in one of the lead roles along with Prithviraj Sukumaran and Jayasurya in 2013 film Mumbai Police penned by Bobby and Sanjay and directed by Rosshan Andrrews was a big success in Kerala.
-In 2015, he did the lead role in Lavender written by Anoop Menon.
-And, then he starred in 2016 film Marupadi directed by V.M.
+He was then seen in one of the lead roles along with Prithviraj Sukumaran and Jayasurya in the 2013 film Mumbai Police.
+Penned by Bobby and Sanjay and directed by Rosshan Andrrews, it was a huge financial success in Kerala.
+In 2015, he played the lead role in Lavender written by Anoop Menon.
+He then starred in the 2016 film Marupadi directed by V.M.
 Vinu.

-Then he starred in 2018 action thriller film Ranam along with Prithviraj Sukumaran and was appreciated for his performance as a drug don.
-In 2019, he starred in Virus medical thriller film directed by Aashiq Abu set against the backdrop of the 2018 Nipah virus outbreak in Kerala.
+In 2018, he featured in the action thriller film Ranam along with Prithviraj Sukumaran and was appreciated for his performance as a drug lord.
+In 2019, he starred in Virus, a medical thriller film directed by Aashiq Abu set against the backdrop of the 2018 Nipah virus outbreak in Kerala.

+He also acted for the graphic novel style newspaper movie 'Locked Inn' published in malayala manorama newspaper in 2020 along with Jayasurya.